Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 ├── etc/ # system configuration files

-└── tmp/ # temporary files, cleared on reboot
+└── tmp/ # temporary files — cleared on every reboot

 💡

-Press Tab to autocomplete folder and file names — and press it twice to see all options.
-This prevents typos and saves enormous time.
-Use it constantly.
+Press Tab to autocomplete folder and file names.
+Press it twice to see all available options.
+This prevents typos and saves enormous time — use it constantly from day one.

 bash